 Notoxicom® B6000 (FR PC/ABS) – Technical Data

-Notoxicom® B6000 (FR PC/ABS), being the slightly tougher of the two products with an impact of 46 kJ/m2 would be an excellent choice for highly specialised automotive applications such as EV battery casings or applications that require toughness, with exceptional flame retardancy.
+Notoxicom® B6000 (FR PC/ABS), is the slightly tougher of the two products, with an impact of 46 kJ/m2 would be an excellent choice for highly specialised automotive applications such as EV battery casings or applications that require toughness, with exceptional flame retardancy.

 Notoxicom® B6000 was tested under lab conditions to see how it compares to our PC-ABSCOM B1000 in GWIT and CTI.
 The data below shows that Notoxicom® B6000 matches PC-ABSCOMTM B1000 in GWIT testing, with 825°C at 1.7mm.
 In addition, you can also see the CTI results of both materials.

 Super B, a Koolen Industries member, launched a new lithium iron phosphate battery.
 It’s made with Notoxicom®, a FR PC/ABS from Polymer Compounders Limited (UK).

 The battery cases were designed with Kedu Polymers Industries BV, Klein Mechaniek BV, and Super B using Moldex software.
 This software, loaded with Notoxicom® data, optimized the design for its wide temperature range and excellent flow.
 The design’s lower pressure let them use one hot runner instead of two, unlike standard FR PC/ABS.

 This new development of our already successful battery range will add to its Green credentials and contribute to the continuing growth in applications such as power sports, marine, industrial and other recreational”.– (Marten Zilvold, Product Manager, Super B, 2022)